-Note that if a legal representative is appointed for the beneficiary after a qualifying family member has opened an RDSP, the legal representative will replace the family member as plan holder.
+If a legal representative is appointed for the beneficiary after a qualifying family member has opened an RDSP, the legal representative will replace the family member as plan Holder.

-However, if a beneficiary becomes contractually competent after a qualifying family member has opened an RDSP for the beneficiary, the beneficiary may be added as a plan holder or become the sole plan holder.
-The qualifying family member may remain as a holder or be removed altogether.
+However, if a beneficiary becomes contractually competent after a qualifying family member has opened an RDSP for the beneficiary, the beneficiary may be added as a plan Holder or become the sole plan Holder.
+The qualifying family member may remain as a Holder or be removed altogether.

-An adult that does not have contractual competence may instead have an adult guardian or representation through a representation agreement (in BC only) to open and manage the RDSP.
+An adult that does not have contractual competence may have an adult guardian or representative through a representation agreement (in BC only) to open and manage the RDSP.
 Adult guardians have different legal names in each province but include adult guardian, power of attorney, tutor, trustee, curator and committee.

-An Adult that does have contractual competence can appoint a Power of Attorney or representative (in BC) to manage their financial affairs.
+An adult that does have contractual competence can appoint a Power of Attorney or representative (in BC) to manage their financial affairs.

-For more information on legal representation options, call PLAN's toll-free helpline at 1-844-311-PLAN (7526).
+For more information on legal representation options, call Plan Institute's toll-free helpline at 1-844-311-7526, or visit: www.canada.ca/en/revenue-agency/services/tax/individuals/topics/registered-disability-savings-plan-rdsp/opening-rdsp